diego-taquiri/AutismSketchClassifier/README.md

 - `data/`: Contains the datasets of sketches, consisting of artificial samples of austism sketches to test the model.
 - `models/`: Includes the pre-trained ResNet18 model and the final trained models.
 - `notebooks/`: Jupyter notebooks for data exploration, model training, and evaluation.
-- `src/`: Source code for data preprocessing, model training, and classification.
-- `results/`: Output results including accuracy metrics, confusion matrices, and visualizations.
 - `README.md`: Project overview and instructions.

 ## Datasets

-    •   QuickDraw Dataset: A large collection of 55 million sketches used for pre-training the ResNet18 model.
+- QuickDraw Dataset: A large collection of 55 million sketches used for pre-training the ResNet18 model.
-    •   Artificial Autism Sketches: Generated samples to mimic the drawing style of children with autism.
+- Artificial Autism Sketches: Generated samples to mimic the drawing style of children with autism.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgements

-    •   Thanks to the creators of the QuickDraw Dataset for providing a valuable resource for pre-training.
+Thanks to the creators of the QuickDraw Dataset for providing a valuable resource for pre-training.

-    •   Special appreciation to the contributors who helped in collecting and annotating the autism sketch dataset.
+Special appreciation to the contributors who helped in collecting and annotating the autism sketch dataset.